-SDN and ZEKE magazine are projects of Reportage International, Inc., a new nonprofit organization founded in 2020 to support the work of SDN and ZEKE magazine.
+SDN (founded in 2008) and ZEKE magazine (founded in 2015) are projects of Reportage International, Inc., a new nonprofit organization founded in 2020 to support the work of the two programs.

 Social Documentary Network (SDN) is for documentary photographers, editors, journalists, NGOs, lovers of photography and anyone else who believes that photography plays an important role in educating people about our world.